eclipse-volttron/volttron-core/README.md

  5. **Install any optional libraries that your agents need:**

-    Monolithic VOLTTRON uses poetry for dependency management.
+    Modular VOLTTRON uses poetry for dependency management.
 When VOLTTRON is started, it creates a poetry project (pyproject.toml file) in VOLTTRON_HOME directory and use that for keeping track of all installed packages.
 For example, when you ran "vctl install volttron-listener" an entry for that agent's package name and version gets added to $VOLTTRON_HOME/pyproject.toml.

     If you are installing optional libraries, such as volttron-lib-bacnet-driver use poetry instead of pip
     ```bash